 Apart from physical activities, mental stimulation is also important.
 Dogs thrive on meaningful plays and games.
 If the brain works a lot or gets involved in some activity it will automatically make the body urge relaxation.
 Try training, playing tug, tricks etc.

 Every pet and every pet owner must be aware of the stay command.
 Teach them to stay at a particular place when you are moving towards the bathroom or working in the kitchen.
-Start with a short distance and when its starts working make it with long distance.
+Start with a short distance and when it starts working make it with a long distance.